 Written: As early as 1400 BC

-In Deuteronomy 28:65-67, the Bible said that the people of Israel would be scattered among nations and persecuted.
+In Deuteronomy 28:65-67, Moses prophesied that the people of Israel would be scattered among nations and persecuted.
 They were exiled and scattered from their homeland in ancient times by the Assyrians, Babylonians and Romans.
-The exiles were intensely persecuted in Europe and Russia during the Crusades and Pogroms.

 Here is Deuteronomy 28:64-67 (NIV):

 64 Then the Lord will scatter you among all nations, from one end of the earth to the other.
 There you will worship other gods-gods of wood and stone, which neither you nor your ancestors have known.
 65 Among those nations you will find no repose, no resting place for the sole of your foot.
 There the Lord will give you an anxious mind, eyes weary with longing, and a despairing heart.
 66 You will live in constant suspense, filled with dread both night and day, never sure of your life.
 67 In the morning you will say, "If only it were evening!" and in the evening, "If only it were morning!"-because of the terror that will fill your hearts and the sights that your eyes will see.